 - Extra services.
 Some keg distributors will clean your taps for free, for example.
 If you ask.
 And it doesn’t hurt to ask.

 - Delivery schedule.
 You may need weekly deliveries, you may not.
-You may need your Prosecco to come in on Friday mornings, because you sell a bunch during the weekend and don’t have room for it on Monday.
-Make sure the schedule works for you and your bar before pulling the trigger.
+Do you need Prosecco to come in on Friday mornings only?
+Maybe you sell a bunch of it over the weekend and have no shelf space for it on other days.
+Make sure the schedule works for you and your bar before committing.

 - Breakage fees and volume discounts: Pricing can often depend on how big you go.
 Some distributors will charge a fee if you order less than case, also known as a breakage fee.
 Some will also drop the price if you order bulk.

-What’s more, you can use EasyList to compare prices across suppliers, and learn how other buyers have priced those products, so you know you’re maximizing your profit margin.
+What’s more, you can use EasyList to compare prices across suppliers, and learn how other buyers have priced those products.
+That way you know exactly what you’re getting into.

-As stated above, you need your invoices to figure out the next order to place.
-Without them, you won’t know how much product is coming in, and you’ll screw your inventory up (and all the things that depend on your inventory, like usage, pour cost, par levels).
+You need an invoice history to figure out the next order to place.
+Without it, you won’t know how much product is coming in, and you’ll screw your inventory up.
+And that means inaccurate usage, pour cost, and par levels.

 That means you have to file your invoices, one-by-one, and make sure they’re organized and accessible.
-Which is a major pain.
+Which can be a major pain.

-But BinWise Pro can do it for you.
-As the premier bar management software, BinWise Pro effortlessly and smoothly tracks your inventory, orders, and invoices, and keeps everything accessible at a moment’s notice.
+It’s worth noting that bar inventory software like BinWise Pro can do it for you.
+It smoothly tracks your inventory, orders, and invoices, and keeps everything accessible at a moment’s notice.

-So you can spend your time making creative, profitable decisions, instead of goofing around in file cabinets and spreadsheets.
+That’ll allow you to spend your time making creative, profitable decisions, instead of goofing around in file cabinets and spreadsheets.
+Just sayin’.

+But your purchasing records aren’t the only thing you need to keep clean and organized.
 Once your liquor is ordered, it’s time to sell it.
-And the best way to do that is to make sure your bar is running like a well-oiled machine.
+The easiest place to do that is in a tidy bar that’s running like a well-oiled machine.